Midushii/ERA5-Refractivity-Study-Period-Validation/README.md

   <img src="04_Figures/Propagation_Regime_Frequency.png" width="440">
 </p>

-The domain is dominated by normal (super-refractive) propagation in essentially every year, with ducting and sub-refraction consistently confined to a small, stable minority of hours — supporting the case for a shared, representative multi-year window rather than treating individual years as atmospherically distinct regimes.
+The domain is dominated by normal (super-refractive) propagation in essentially every year, with ducting and sub-refraction consistently confined to a small, stable minority of hours, supporting the case for a shared, representative multi-year window rather than treating individual years as atmospherically distinct regimes.

 ### 7.3 Inter-annual similarity